What is the 80 20 Rule?

-This explains why I have included the color-coded time blocks with corresponding hour and percentage totals in the free printable weekly planner creator.
-Thanks to those features you can name up to seven types of activities and then track what percentage of your time you are planning to allocate to each type.
+This explains why I have included the color-coded time blocks with the corresponding hour and percentage totals in the free printable weekly planner creator.
+Thanks to those features you can name up to six types of activities and then track what percentage of your time you are planning to allocate to each type.

 In my own case, one of the 20% activities that is largely responsible for 80% of my financial returns is creating unique and valuable content for this website.
 Therefore when using the time management tool on this page I use the color of money to represent "Content Creation" and then make sure my weekly calendar pages contain mostly green time blocks.

-It's not enough to haphazardly add time blocks of 20% activities to your week planner.
+It's not enough to haphazardly add time blocks of 20% activities to your weekly planner.
 After all, if you add them in weekly day-time slots where you are easily distracted and/or often interrupted, the returns from your 20% activities could sink to the depths of those yielded by the 80% activities.

-For me, my most productive day-time slots are Monday - Friday between the hours of 7:00am (when the kids leave for school) and 12:30pm (when I get hungry and need a break).
+For me, my most productive day-time slots are Monday - Friday between the hours of 7:00 am (when the kids leave for school) and 12:30 pm (when I get hungry and need a break).
 Therefore, not only do I fill those hours with 20% activities, but I also do whatever I can to shut myself off from "80%" interruptions (don't check my email, leave phone calls to my answering machine, etc.).